telerik/xaml-docs/controls/radtileview/features/selection.md

 	this.radTileView.SelectedItem = this.radTileView.Items[0]
 {{endregion}}

+#### __[VB.NET] Example 3: Getting and setting selection manually via the SelectedItem property__
+{{region vb-radtileview-selection-2}}
+	' Getting the selection
+	Dim selectedItem As Object = Me.radTileView.SelectedItem

+	' Setting the selection.
+Selecting the first item in the Items collection of the control Me.radTileView.SelectedItem = Me.radTileView.Items(0)
+{{endregion}}

 #### __[C#] Example 4: Setting selection via the SelectedItems collection property__
 {{region cs-radtileview-selection-3}}
 	// Getting the selection